 Tooth decay is caused by germs and bacteria in our mouthes that interact with carbohydrates (like sugar, bread and soda) while eating.
 When this occurs, acid is created which damages the surface of a tooth.
 This damage or hole in the tooth is called a cavity.
 Cavities continuously progress and need to be handled by filling them.

-Even though a cavity may not hurt right now, If eft untreated they are still causing damage and can result in toothaches or tooth loss which can be expensive to repair.
+Even though a cavity may not hurt right now, if left untreated, they are still causing damage and can result in toothaches or tooth loss which can be expensive to repair.

 It is possible to prevent cavities.